openmrs/openmrs-contrib-addonindex/PUBLISHING-AN-ADD-ON.md

 You will see examples of the format in the file itself.

+### Bintray

+If your add-on is published to Bintray, you need to specify:

+    "backend": "org.openmrs.addonindex.backend.Bintray",
+    "bintrayPackageDetails": {
+    	"owner": "openmrs",
+    	"repo": "owa",
+    	"package": "openmrs-owa-conceptdictionary"
+    }

 ### OpenMRS Maven Repository

 If your module is published to the OpenMRS Maven Repository, then you also need specify details like the following: